CBW3/An-Analysis-of-the-Bud-Light-Transgender-Advertisement-Strategy/README.md

 Moreover, I utilized time-series financial data of stock prices.

-Ultimately, I found that Bud Light's stock price dropped by 30% over the next four months after the scandal was publicized.
+Ultimately, I found that Bud Light's stock price dropped by 20% over the next couple weeks after the advertisement campaign.

-Moreover, their stock never recovered.
+It remains to be seen if their stock will recover, given that this is a recent development at the time of analysis.

 For full information, please refer to my write-up from the Word Document in this Repository.